matpandino/trashtalk-chat-app/README.md

 - **API Image Upload to S3**: Even though image uploading is working locally.
 It could directly upload to s3 and save the url of the uploaded image.
 - **Login Token / Auth middleware**: Currently, the token is the user ID.
 While this is sufficient to identify the user making the request, it can be enhanced for better security and scalability.

-These are areas that can be improved in the future.

 ## Project Structure with Turborepo

 This monorepo is managed using [Turborepo](https://turbo.build/), which helps in organizing and optimizing the development process across multiple apps and packages.
 The repository is structured as follows: